UniMath/agda-unimath/src/commutative-algebra/sums-of-finite-sequences-of-elements-commutative-rings.lagda.md

   {l : Level} (A : Commutative-Ring l) where

+  abstract
     extend-sum-fin-sequence-type-Commutative-Ring :
       (n : ℕ) (f : fin-sequence-type-Commutative-Ring A n) →
       sum-fin-sequence-type-Commutative-Ring A
         ( succ-ℕ n)
         ( cons-fin-sequence-type-Commutative-Ring
           ( A)
           ( n)
           ( zero-Commutative-Ring A)
           ( f)) ＝
-    sum-fin-sequence-type-Commutative-Ring A n f extend-sum-fin-sequence-type-Commutative-Ring =
+      sum-fin-sequence-type-Commutative-Ring A n f
+    extend-sum-fin-sequence-type-Commutative-Ring =
       extend-sum-fin-sequence-type-Ring (ring-Commutative-Ring A)
 ```

 ### Shifting a sum of elements in a commutative ring